User Simulation in the Era of Generative AI: User Modeling, Synthetic Data Generation, and System Evaluation: User Simulation

 \subsection{Requirements and Desiderata}

-Effective user simulators depend on a range of carefully considered properties, including: \begin{itemize} \item \textbf{Validity}: Simulated users must exhibit behaviours that align with empirical observations of real user behaviour in similar contexts.
+Designing an effective user simulator requires balancing several complex, and often competing, requirements.
+Table~\ref{tbl:desiderata} summarizes the core desirable properties of user simulators, outlining their definitions alongside the inherent trade-offs and challenges involved in achieving them. \begin{itemize} \item \textbf{Validity}: Simulated users must exhibit behaviours that align with empirical observations of real user behaviour in similar contexts.
 This includes both high-level strategies (e.g., information seeking patterns) and low-level actions (e.g., clicking behaviour).
 Without validity, the insights gained from simulation cannot be trusted. \item \textbf{Interpretability}: While not strictly a requirement, interpretability is a highly desirable property.
 Interpretability means that the simulated behaviour can be understood and adjusted through controllable parameters.
-This allows researchers to (1) understand why the simulator produced certain behaviours and (2) investigate how changes in specific parameters influence the behaviour of users.
+This allows researchers to (1) understand why the simulator produced certain behaviours, (2) investigate how changes in specific parameters influence the behaviour of users, and (3) systematically introduce controlled variation into the simulated population.
 Since user behaviour and preferences vary significantly across users, interpretability is crucial for understanding which real-world users can be expected to produce results similar to the simulations. \item \textbf{Cognitive plausibility}: The decision-making processes underlying simulated user behaviour should be grounded in theories or models of human cognition, ensuring that the simulated actions are not arbitrary or random.
 A cognitively plausible simulator can be expected to generalize better. \item \textbf{Variation}: Simulated users should reflect general user behaviour patterns but also incorporate variability and occasional outliers, rather than merely replicating average behaviour.
 That is, simulation should reflect the unpredictable nature of real human interactions. \item \textbf{Adaptability}: Simulated users should be able to learn from their interactions with the system, update their expectations, and adjust their behaviour accordingly.
 This includes adapting to changes in their own knowledge, preferences, and interaction patterns over time. \end{itemize} While it is generally desirable to optimize a user simulator across all those dimensions, we often have to prioritize certain dimensions over others.
 For example, while both validity and interpretability are desirable, there often exists a trade-off between the two.
 Data-driven (machine-learned) simulators, trained on large datasets of real user behaviour, can often achieve high predictive accuracy, capturing complex patterns and nuances in user actions.
 However, this predictive power comes at the cost of reduced interpretability.
 The internal workings of these models, often involving complex neural networks or ensemble methods, can be opaque and difficult to understand.
 This makes it challenging to pinpoint the specific reasons behind a simulated user's behaviour or to adjust the model's parameters in a controlled manner.